androidWarlock/Simple-Game/README.md

 # what would be the first thing to improve or add if there had been more time
+As i didn't want to exceed the 4 hours limit i did the following.
+And i'm willing to improve it way way far with more few hours.
 By order:

+- Writing UI tests.
 - Adding Room db (will take max 30 mins) to make the app work offline.
 - enhance UI to be more appealing and interactive.
 - Changing from Toast to more interactive way to notify user of his result.
 - Adding more animations to make the app interactive.